Where is this file made? Which country?

 Is it normal if my file squeaks as I file?

-If your file makes a slight squeaking sound as you file, this is normal.
+Yes, this is perfectly normal.
 It is caused by the friction between the glass and your nail.

 When I file I can smell a odour, is this normal?

-On rare occasions, some people experience a slight smell after filing, this too is very natural.
+On rare occasions, some people experience a slight smell after filing, this is very normal.

-As you file your nail, you are exposing bacteria that resides in the nail, thus causing the smell.
+As you file your nail, you are exposing bacteria that resides in the nail, plus you are creating a lot of friction between the glass file and nail.
 We recommend keeping your nails as clean as possible between filing.
-You can also use organic air freshners or essential oils to mask the smell.